rustanacexd/cc-slash-commands/generate-issuefix-tasks.md

 ## Target Audience

-Assume the reader is a **junior engineer** handling a production bug under time pressure.
+Assume the reader is a **junior engineer** handling a production issue under time pressure.
 Tasks must be explicit, enforce evidence collection, and minimize context switching.

 ## Final Instructions

 - Emphasize evidence at every stage (screenshots, logs, test output)
 - Call out any missing context as new tasks/questions rather than guessing
-- Keep tasks laser-focused on resolving the reported bug; defer enhancements unless required to fix regression
+- Keep tasks laser-focused on resolving the reported issue; defer enhancements unless required to fix regression
-- Recommend creating follow-up tickets for identified tech debt instead of bloating the bugfix task list
+- Recommend creating follow-up tickets for identified tech debt instead of bloating the issuefix task list